penumbra1/expensify/README.md

 ---

-Rewrote some tests in selectors/expenses.test.js to use sort and filter instead of hard-coding filtered and sorted expense data.
-Thus if test data changes, test will still use it.
-However, this makes tests very similar in implementation to the method they are testing, which might not be a good practice.
-However, as filter and sort are built-in and their use here is very straightforward, I opted to trust them and allow for test data mutability.
+Rewrote some tests in _selectors/expenses.test.js_ to use sort and filter instead of hard-coding filtered and sorted expense data.
+Thus if the expenses fixture changes, tests will still be able to use it.
+However, this makes tests very similar in implementation to the selector they are testing,which might not be a good practice.
+As filter and sort are built-in and their use here is very straightforward, I opted to trust them and prioritize fixture mutability.

 ---

-According to the [docs](http://airbnb.io/enzyme/docs/guides/jest.html), looks like this is not needed in jest config anymore:

-`"setupFiles": ["raf/polyfill", "<rootDir>/src/tests/setupTests.js"]`
+Removed `"setupFiles": ["raf/polyfill"]` from Jest config: Jest [now ships with raf polyfill](https://github.com/BuckyMaler/channels/pull/79).

 ### Build